Safety & Fire Education House

 The Williamsburg Safety And Fire Education House provides a mobile and convenient forum for fire safety and crime prevention programs.
-It consists of a 34 foot long house trailer outfitted with kitchen, bedroom, bath and living room appliances.
-Target audiences include:
+It consists of a 34-foot-long house trailer outfitted with a kitchen, bedroom, and living room.
+The unit enables us to expand our current educational programs to provide hands-on education in the areas of fire safety, fire, and crime prevention.

 Displays address the importance of home fire escape plans and provide step-by-step instructions on how to design a home fire escape plan.